divyanshsinghvi/ShapleyInteraction4Structure/README.md

 ### 3️⃣ Run Speech Experiments

 Add audio files to `speech_data/mfa_inp_new/` and phoneme CSVs to `speech_data/extracted_phonemes/`.
 Results are written to `speech_data/stii_outputs_fix/`.
+To generate the files and csv use files at speech/data_utils/

 ```bash
 python speech/speech_runner.py